open-mmlab/mmdetection3d/data/scannet/README.md

 ### Prepare ScanNet Data for Indoor Detection or Segmentation Task
 We follow the procedure in [votenet](https://github.com/facebookresearch/votenet/).

 1. Download ScanNet v2 data [HERE](https://github.com/ScanNet/ScanNet).
 Link or move the 'scans' folder to this level of directory.
+If you are performing segmentation tasks and want to upload the results to its official [benchmark](http://kaldir.vc.in.tum.de/scannet_benchmark/), please also link or move the 'scans_test' folder to this directory.

 2. In this directory, extract point clouds and annotations by running `python batch_load_scannet_data.py`.
 Add the `--max_num_point 50000` flag if you only use the ScanNet data for the detection task.
 It will downsample the scenes to less points.